awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-webaclassociation.md

 The ARN must be in one of the following formats:
 + For an Application Load Balancer: `arn:aws:elasticloadbalancing:region:account-id:loadbalancer/app/load-balancer-name/load-balancer-id `
 + For an Amazon API Gateway REST API: `arn:aws:apigateway:region::/restapis/api-id/stages/stage-name `
-+ For an AWS AppSync GraphQL API: `arn:aws:appsync:region:account-id:apis/ GraphQLApiId` *Required*: Yes
++ For an AWS AppSync GraphQL API: `arn:aws:appsync:region:account-id:apis/GraphQLApiId` *Required*: Yes
 *Type*: String
 *Minimum*: `20`